 Sister Rose Ann holds a diploma from the St. Elizabeth School of Nursing in Utica, a bachelor’s degree from SUNY Oswego and master’s degrees in nursing and liturgical music, both from the Catholic University of America in Washington, DC.

-Throughout her years of ministry, Sister Rose Ann has served as a nurse, teacher and administrator, including as the vice president for mission at St. Joseph’s Hospital Health Center in Syracuse.
+f ministry, Sister Rose Ann has served as a nurse, teacher and administrator, including as the vice president for mission at St. Joseph’s Hospital Health Center in Syracuse.
 She is currently a professor at St. Joseph’s Hospital College of Nursing.

 Sister Helen Ann Charlebois, IHM, is celebrating 50 years as a member of the Sisters, Servants of the Immaculate Heart of Mary.